rcelha/rio-rs/README.tpl.md

   - [x] Background blocking task on a service (_see_ [black-jack](./examples/black-jack))
   - [x] Pub/sub (_see_ [black-jack](./examples/black-jack))
 - [x] Re-organize workspace
+- [x] Support ephemeral port
+- [x] Remove the need for an `Option<T>` value for `managed_state` attributes (as long as it has a 'Default')
+- [?]
+Support 'typed' message/response on client
+- [ ] Error and panic handling on life cycle hooks (probably kill the object)
+- [ ] Handle panics on messages handling
+- [ ] Create a test or example to show re-allocation when servers dies
+- [x] Sqlite support for sql backends
+- [x] PostgreSQL support for sql backends

+### Version 0.2.0

+- [ ] Client doesn't need to have a access to the cluster backend if we implement an HTTP API
 - [ ] Allow `ServiceObject` trait without state persistence
 - [ ] Create server from config
 - [ ] Bypass clustering for self messages
 - [ ] Bypass networking for local messages
 - [ ] Move all the client to user tower
 - [ ] Remove the need to pass the StateSaver to `ObjectStateManager::save_state`
-- [ ] Error and panic handling on life cycle hooks (probably kill the object)
-- [ ] Handle panics on messages handling
 - [ ] Include registry configuration in Server builder
 - [ ] Create a getting started tutorial
   - [ ] Cargo init